-- Restrict the number of people using toilet facilities at any one time.
-Ensure there is a physical distance of 2m maintained while using the toilet facility. - Implement appropriate COVID-19 hygiene regime. - Ensure soap and hand washing pictorial guides provided for washing hands are clearly visible and in a form, manner and language understood by all. - Enhance the cleaning regimes for toilet facilities, particularly door handles, locks and the toilet flush handle. - Provide suitable and sufficient rubbish bins for hand towels with regular removal and disposal.
+- NEW > Restrict the number of people using toilet facilities at any one time to ensure physical distancing is maintained. - Implement appropriate COVID-19 hygiene regime. - Ensure soap and hand washing pictorial guides provided for washing hands are clearly visible and in a form, manner and language understood by all. - Enhance the cleaning regimes for toilet facilities, particularly door handles, locks and the toilet flush handle. - Provide suitable and sufficient rubbish bins for hand towels with regular removal and disposal.